Rigorous bounds on the stationary distributions of the chemical master equation via mathematical programming: A Foster-Lyapunov criterion

 where $g_{d-1}$ is a polynomial of degree $d-1$.
-For this reason, using Theorem \ref{lyap} the same way we did above for Schl\"ogl's model, we have that $Q$ is regular, that the chain does have a stationary distribution, and that all of the moments are finite of each of the stationary distributions are finite.
+For this reason, proceeding as we did above for Schl\"ogl's model, we have that $Q$ is regular, that the chain does have a stationary distribution, and that all of the moments are finite of each of the stationary distributions are finite.
 The non-trivial lower bounds in Fig.~\ref{fig:toggle_joint} and Corollary \ref{uniqueness-test} show that it is unique.